Skip to content

 FPR, TPR, thresholds = roc_curve(

-self.df["target"], predicted, drop_intermediate=False
+self.df["target"],

 )

-df_fpr_tpr = pd.DataFrame({"FPR": FPR, "TPR": TPR, "Threshold": thresholds})
+df_fpr_tpr = pd.DataFrame({"FPR": FPR, "TPR": TPR, "threshold": thresholds})

 ix_left = np.searchsorted(df_fpr_tpr["FPR"], fpr, side="left")